 Step 1: Prep Ingredients

-- Open the cans of artichoke hearts and measure 2 tbsp of liquid into a large mixing bowl (2 tbsp total, NOT 2 tbsp from either can).
+- Open the cans of artichoke hearts and measure canning liquid into a large mixing bowl.2 tablespoons artichoke hearts liquid

 - Discard the remaining liquid then dump the artichoke hearts onto a cutting board.

-- Roughly chop the artichoke hearts (mostly focusing on chopping the “core” sections) and add to your large bowl.
+- Roughly chop the artichoke hearts (mostly focusing on chopping the “core” sections) and add to your large bowl.2 ⅔ cups artichoke hearts

-- Finely chop ⅓ C celery, ⅓ C onion and ¼ C parsley.
-Add to the large mixing bowl.
+- Finely chop celery, onion and parsley.
+Add to the large mixing bowl.⅓ cup celery, ⅓ cup onion, ¼ cup parsley

 Step 2: Mix Crab Cakes

-- To the large bowl, add ½ C chickpea flour, 2 tbsp vegan mayonnaise, 1 tbsp Dijon mustard, ½ tbsp apple cider vinegar, 1 tsp Old bay seasoning, ½ tsp garlic powder, ¼ tsp salt and ⅛ tsp black pepper.
+- To the large bowl, add chickpea flour, vegan mayonnaise, Dijon mustard, apple cider vinegar, Old bay seasoning, garlic powder, salt and black pepper.½ cup chickpea flour, 2 tablespoons vegan mayonnaise, 1 tablespoon Dijon mustard, ½ tablespoon apple cider vinegar, 1 teaspoon Old bay seasoning, ½ teaspoon garlic powder, ¼ teaspoon salt, ⅛ teaspoon black pepper

 - Mix until well combined.

-- Allow this mixture to sit for 10 minutes.
+- Let this mixture sit for 10 minutes.

 Step 3: Shape Crab Cakes and Coat with Breadcrumbs